We aim to provide an application process which is fair, clear, robust and accessible to children from all schools and backgrounds.

 • The exam must start within a certain time frame within the day.
 This is to preserve the security of the exam.

-• The exam can only be taken on three selected dates – 30th November, 4th December or 6th December 2023.
+• The exam can only be taken on three selected dates – Friday 29th November, Tuesday 3rd December or Thursday 5th December 2024.

 • The break must occur at the same point for ALL candidates - after the Verbal Reasoning section.
 Candidates must resume the exam after a specified break duration of 30 minutes.